secdev/scapy/doc/scapy/usage.rst

    single: super socket

 Different super sockets are available in scapy: the native ones, and the ones that use a libpcap provider (that go through libpcap to send/receive packets).
-By default, scapy will try to use the native ones (except on Windows, where the winpcap/npcap ones are preffered).
+By default, scapy will try to use the native ones (except on Windows, where the winpcap/npcap ones are preferred).
 To manually use the libpcap ones, you must:

 * On Unix/OSX: be sure to have libpcap installed, and one of the following as libpcap python wrapper: `pcapy` or `pypcap`
 * On Windows: have Npcap/Winpcap installed. (default)